datahub-project/datahub/docs/managed-datahub/datahub-api/entity-events-api.md

 }
 ```

-In the following sections, we'll take a closer look at the purpose and structure of each supported event type.&#x20;
+In the following sections, we'll take a closer look at the purpose and structure of each supported event type.

 ## Event Types

-Below, we will review the catalog of events available for consumption.&#x20;
+Below, we will review the catalog of events available for consumption.

 ### Add Tag Event